 However, it’s not often known how they occur or what exactly what happens when someone sustains an injury.
-It’s important to understand how they occur so those affected know what to expect.
+It’s important to understand how they occur so that affected know what to expect.

 Traumatic brain injuries can be caused by a number of different types of accidents.
 Most often, these are accidents caused by negligence and the reckless actions of others.
 Here are some of the accidents that can cause TBIs and how they happen:

 - Auto accidents: In an auto accident, the passengers are vulnerable to traumatic brain injuries because their head may jerk throughout the frame of the vehicle.
 TBIs mostly occur when the head makes contact with the frame.

 - Motorcycle accidents: Motorcyclists don’t have the safety of a vehicle frame to protect them.
 Therefore, when involved in an accident, they can be ejected from their motorcycle.
 Helmets help protect the rider’s head, but it can still result in TBI.

 - Truck accidents: The large capacity and heavyweight of a commercial truck make any accident extremely dangerous.
 The impact alone is enough to cause significant harm, but it’s easy to see how traumatic brain injuries occur in these types of collisions.